vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > And he went a little further, and fell on his face, and prayed, *saying*, O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt.
 {% ct 'Matthew 26:39' %}

+> And at midnight Paul and Silas *prayed*, and sang praises unto God: and the prisoners *heard them*.
+{% ct 'Acts 16:25' %}

-Jesus often prayed aloud, even in His personal prayers—otherwise, His disciples wouldn’t have heard them and recorded them for us.
-Praying aloud helps us stay more focused and engaged; however, we should be careful to maintain our privacy, ensuring that only God can hear us.
+Jesus often prayed aloud, even in His personal prayers; otherwise, His disciples would not have heard them and recorded them for us.
+Paul and Silas also prayed aloud after they were imprisoned, and their witness for God led to the jailer's conversion {% rf 'Acts 16:29-30' %}.
+Even in private, personal prayers between us and God, praying audibly can be helpful  because it keeps us more focused and engaged.
+However, we should be careful to maintain our privacy in these moments, ensuring that only God hears us.

 ## What is the PRAY acronym?